oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/tools-config/domain_def.md

      }
  }
  ```

- The `targeting` attribute is not valid for WebLogic Server versions 12.2.1 and up.
+ The `targeting` attribute is not valid for WebLogic Server versions 12.2.1 and later.

 #### Using the typedef file to exclude template installed resources from the model and archive

- The Discover tool attempts to provide a sparse model by doing such things as not including attributes that are default values.
+ The Discover Domain Tool attempts to provide a sparse model by employing strategies such as not including attributes that are default values.
 It is important to not install template resources through the model.
-First, the templates will install the same resources in the target domain .
-Second, if you install resources from a on-premise domain into a target domain that is a later WebLogic version, it could cause conflicts.
+First, the templates will install the same resources in the target domain.
+Second, if you install resources from a on-premises domain into a target domain that is a later WebLogic version, it could cause conflicts.
- The `system-elements` section of the typedef file is used to assist the Discover tool.
-The `system-elements` section is a list that tells discover what to exclude from the model and archive files.
+ The `system-elements` section of the typedef file is used to assist the Discover Domain Tool.
+The `system-elements` section comprises a list that tells the tool what to exclude from the model and archive files.

  The list contains an entry for the type of resource to exclude along with a name or a regexp and name.